 - 24-hour timer

 Omega Altise is one of the most common brands to pop up when shopping for a budget appliance.
-This panel convection heater is among the cheapest and offers three heat settings, including 750W, 1050W and 1800W.
-It measures in at 8.5cm thick and weighs 7.2kg, and can be installed to a wall or placed on the floor.
+This panel convection heater (0APE1800W) is among the cheapest and offers three heat settings, including 750W, 1050W, and 1800W.
+It measures 8.5cm thick and weighs 7.2kg, and can be installed on a wall or placed on the floor.
 Castors, wheels and wall brackets are included.

 If you’re unsure about purchasing lower-priced models, the Omega Altise heater comes with a five-year manufacturer’s warranty, which is a considerably more generous warranty period compared to some brands.
 While Harvey Norman currently sells the model in white, you can also find it in black from other retailers such as Appliances Online.
 Some features to expect include: